 Getting a small business off the ground is the hardest part of any stage of running your own business.
 There are so many unknown factors and extreme risks that come with the territory.
 In fact, about 50% of businesses don’t make it past 5 years.
 So if you’ve made it past that point, way to go!

-Which means you may be wondering how to grow a retail business.
-Once you’re established and feel confident that business is stable, it’s important to find ways to improve.
+This means you may be wondering how to grow a retail business.
+Once you’re established and feel confident that your business is stable, it’s important to find ways to improve.
 But what is the best way to expand a retail business?
 It takes a lot of work and planning to set up your business for growth.
 So let’s look at the best ways to grow a successful retail small business.

 1. Adding New Locations